Print Options

 Instructor(s): Smith, Max Terms Offered: Winter

-Equivalent Course(s): MAPS 20230, DEMS 20235, PLSC 20406, MAPS 30230
+Equivalent Course(s): PLSC 20406, MAPS 30230, DEMS 20235

 PLSC 30235.
 Computing for the Social Sciences.
 100 Units.

 This is an applied course for social scientists with little-to-no programming experience who wish to harness growing digital and computational resources.
 The focus of the course is on learning the basics of programming and on generating reproducible research.
-Topics include coding concepts (e.g., data structures, control structures, functions, etc.), data visualization, data wrangling and cleaning, version control software, exploratory data analysis, etc. Students will leave the course with basic computational skills implemented through many methods and approaches to social science; while students will not become expert programmers, they will gain the knowledge of how to adapt and expand these skills as they are presented with new questions, methods, and data.
-The course will be taught in R.
+Topics include coding concepts (e.g., data structures, control structures, functions, etc.), data visualization, data wrangling and cleaning, version control software, exploratory data analysis, etc. Students will leave the course with basic programming skills for the social sciences and will gain the knowledge of how to adapt and expand these skills as they are presented with new questions, methods, and data.
+The course is taught in R. Requirements: At least one prior course that made use of a programming language (e.g., Python, R, Stata, SPSS, etc.) in some capacity.
+If you are unsure or had some informal exposure, email the instructor to see if the course is a good fit.

 Instructor(s): Jean Clipperton Terms Offered: Autumn Spring Winter